 The Day of Syn is a bi-annual event in Dymchurch using the local theme of smuggling and the Dr Syn stories by Russell Thorndike.
-It is held over the August Bank Holiday weeked, with the last one being held in 2016 and the next one on 25, 26 & 27 August 2018 (tbc).
+It is held over the August Bank Holiday weeked, with the last one being held in 2016 and the next one on 25, 26 & 27 August 2018.

 Over the five decades since it begun, it has grown into a three day event where you can expect to see battle re-enactments between smugglers and Revenue Officers (see below), a court trial, historical demonstrations, Morris dancing, musical acts, fun, entertainment and the Grand Procession.
-See 2016 Programme of Events.

 The Dymchurch population dress up as the Dr Syn characters from the novels.
 Over the three days you can expect to meet the likes of Mr MIpps, Jimmie Bone, Sir Anthony Crabtree, Dr Seenacherib Pepper, Mrs Waggetts, Imogene Almago and Dr Syn himself.